DeChambeau muscles his way to U.S. Open victory

 MAMARONECK, N.Y.
 (Reuters) - A bulked-up Bryson DeChambeau bashed his way to a six-shot U.S. Open victory on Sunday, silencing any lingering questions as to whether his brawny game could translate to the major stage.

-World number nine DeChambeau, who began the day two shots back of U.S. Open debutant Matthew Wolff, clinched his first major title with a mix of jaw-dropping drives and clutch putts, shooting a virtually flawless three-under-par 67 to reach six under for the tournament at Winged Foot.
+World number nine DeChambeau, who began the day two shots back of U.S. Open debutant Matthew Wolff, clinched his first major title with a mix of jaw-dropping drives and clutch putts, shooting a virtually flawless three-under-par 67 to reach six under for the tournament.

-“On nine is when I first thought, OK, this could be reality,” DeChambeau, speaking during the trophy presentation, said of his mindset after an eagle at the par-five ninth.

-“I made that eagle, long eagle putt and I shocked myself by making it, too, and I thought to myself, I could do it.
-And then immediately after, I said, nope, you’ve got to focus on each and every hole.”
+“I did it.
+I did it.
+As difficult as this golf course was presented, I played it beautifully,” DeChambeau said of Winged Foot, on one of the hardest layouts the United States Golf Association has to offer.

 Wolff (75), appearing in only his second major, was one shot back of DeChambeau at the turn but fell apart over a back nine that included two bogeys and a double-bogey.